Nocturnus: Thresholds

-In 1992, the band decided to get a full-time vocalist to allow Browning to concentrate solely on drumming and because Earache promised the band a music video if they got a "real" frontman.
-Former Tortured Soul vocalist Dan Izzo was brought in for lead vocals.
-The band hired session bassist Chris Anderson to play on their next album, Thresholds.
+In 1992, the band hired a full-time vocalist, former Tortured Soul singer Dan Izzo, to allow Browning to focus on drumming, and because Earache promised the band a music video if they recruited a "real" frontman.
+The band enlisted session bassist Chris Anderson to play on the album Thresholds.

-As Browning had become less involved in the band's songwriting, Thresholds saw the band's lyrics move in a much more sci-fi–oriented direction.
-Musically, the album was less unrelenting and more diverse than The Key and included an instrumental track ("Nocturne in Bm"), acoustic guitars in "Arctic Crypt", and exotic percussion in "Tribal Voudon".
-The album sold fewer copies than The Key had.
-Despite this, it was generally favorably received by critics and fans for its ambitious and unique progressive direction.
-"Alter Reality" was released as a single with a music video, and "Arctic Crypt" and "Subterranean Infiltrator" also became fan favorites.
-The band got a new permanent bassist, Emo Mowery (formerly of Malediction), and had a European tour for Thresholds, during which the band was unsatisfied that Earache's lack of promotion led them to make little money off the tour.
+As Browning became less involved in the songwriting, Thresholds' lyrics moved in a more sci-fi–oriented direction.
+The album was more relenting and diverse than The Key, and included the instrumental track "Nocturne in Bm", acoustic guitars in "Arctic Crypt", and exotic percussion in "Tribal Voudon".
+The album sold fewer copies than The Key, but was generally favorably received by critics and fans for its ambition and progressive direction.
+"Alter Reality" was released as a single with a music video, and "Arctic Crypt" and "Subterranean Infiltrator" became fan favorites.
+The band hired permanent bassist Emo Mowery (formerly of Malediction), and toured Europe for Thresholds, during which the band was unsatisfied because Earache's lack of promotion made the tour unprofitable.

-After the band returned home to the United States, musical differences between Mike Browning and the rest of the band became increasingly apparent.
-This culminated in Sean McNenney and Louis Panzer, behind Browning's back, ensuring rights to the band name "Nocturnus"; they also signed Mike Davis to this name, but not Izzo or Mowery.
-Browning was fired from the band shortly after, and animosity still remains between the McNenney–Panzer and Browning camps.
-Browning was replaced by James Marcinek.
+After the band returned to the United States, musical differences between Browning and the rest of the band became apparent.
+This culminated in Sean McNenney and Louis Panzer going Browning's back and ensuring rights to the band name "Nocturnus".
+They asigned Mike Davis to this name, but not Izzo or Mowery.
+Browning was fired shortly after.
+Animosity lingers among the former bandmates.
+James Marcinek replaced Browning.

-The new Nocturnus lineup began recording new songs for a third album, which included the songs "Mummified", "The Invertebrate Plague", "The Great Spot", and "Orbital Decay", all of which were written by Davis, McNenney, and Panzer.
-However, around this time the band began to lose label support from Earache, and their contract was dropped.
-The new lineup put out a two-song self-titled EP in 1993, which featured a recycled early song "Possess The Priest" and the new "Mummified".
-Panzer, McNenney, and Marcinek departed the band after this, and the band effectively split.
-During this time, most of the band members effectively fell off the musical grid, except for Mike Davis's work on a project with Trey Azagthoth that was never released.
+The new Nocturnus lineup began recording songs for a third album, which included "Mummified", "The Invertebrate Plague", "The Great Spot", and "Orbital Decay", all written by Davis, McNenney, and Panzer.
+Around this time, the band began to lose label support from Earache, and their contract was dropped.
+The new lineup put out a two-song, self-titled EP in 1993, which featured a recycled early song, "Possess The Priest", and the new "Mummified".
+Panzer, McNenney, and Marcinek departed the band after this, and the band split.
+During this time, most of the band members fell off the musical grid, except for Mike Davis's work on a project with Trey Azagthoth that was never released.

 Ethereal Tomb

-In the late 1990s, Sean McNenney and Louis Panzer began playing together again, writing ambient metal riffs.
-Eventually deciding that these new ideas could work as new Nocturnus material, Mike Davis and Emo Mowery were readded to the fold, along with new drummer Rick Bizarro.
-In 1999 Nocturnus released their comeback album Ethereal Tomb, now on Season of Mist.
+In the late 1990s, McNenney and Panzer began writing ambient metal riffs.
+Deciding that these new ideas could work as new Nocturnus material, they reunited with Davis and Emo Mowery, along with new drummer Rick Bizarro.
+In 1999, Nocturnus released the album Ethereal Tomb on Season of Mist.
 The album had a more refined and ambient sound than the band's previous work.
 In 2002, the band split up again.